danielscholl/self-managed-osdu/configuration/README.md

 # Configuration Settings

-These files are used to customize the configuration settings of the system.
+These files are used to change any of the configuration settings for the system.